neondatabase/neon/docs/rfcs/025-generation-numbers.md

     write out index_part.json files with
     stale attachment generation: these will be eventually cleaned up by the same mechanism as other old indices.

+### Unsafe case on badly behaved infrastructure

+This section is only relevant if running on a different environment than EC2 machines with ephemeral disks.

+If we ever run pageservers on infrastructure that might transparently restart a pageserver while leaving an old process running (e.g. a VM gets rescheduled without the old one being fenced), then there is a risk of corruption, when the control plane attaches the tenant, as follows:

+- if the control plane sends an /attach request to node A, then node A dies and is replaced, and the control plane times out the request and restarts, then it could end up with two physical nodes both using the same attachment generation.
+- This is not an issue when using EC2 instances with ephemeral storage, as long as the control plane never re-uses a node ID, but it would need re-examining if running on different infrastructure.
+- To robustly protect against this class of issue, we would either:
+  - add a "node generation" to distinguish between different processes holding the same node_id.
+  - or, dispense with static node_id entirely and issue an ephemeral ID to each pageserver process when it starts.

 ## Implementation Part 2: Optimizations